 A food tour with a local is the best way to find the best spots for the best dishes, though.
 Going on such a foodie walking tour will let you sample several of the best bits of Hungarian cuisine in one outing.
-Moreover, there’s the added bonus of getting in some sightseeing and walking it all off along the way!
+Moreover, there’s the bonus of sightseeing and walking it all off along the way!

 16. Visit one of the Most Beautiful Cafes in the World

 Address: Budapest, Erzsébet krt.
 9-11, 1073 Hungary